bucketplus/ca-control-api-nodejs/Readme.md

 * `bp.uploadOutputFile(localPath, contenttype)` - uploads a specified local file to the cloud output file.

-* `bp.uploadOutputFileForKey(localPath, contenttype)` - uploads a specified local file to the cloud output file for specified key path.
+* `bp.uploadOutputFileForKey(localPath, contenttype, key)` - uploads a specified local file to the cloud output file for specified key path.

 #### For output.type = `folder` containers